Dirt Cake with Chocolate Covered Strawberry Pumpkins

 This post may contain affiliate links.
 Please see my disclosure policy for more information.

-This Dirt Cake recipe with Chocolate Covered Strawbery Pumpkins is one of the best fall dessert recipes and crafts.
+This Dirt Cake recipe with Chocolate Covered Strawberry Pumpkins is one of the best fall dessert recipes and crafts.
 It has a chocolate brownie base topped with Nutella frosting, crushed Oreos, and chocolate covered strawberries that look like a pumpkin.

 dirt cake pumpkin patch with chocolate covered strawberries that look like pumpkins.